Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/3__advanced_data_problems.md

 Let us take a look at an example.
 Assume that I have already imported temperature data into a DataFrame `temperatures`.
-The dataset was collected from different sources with temperature data in degrees Celsius and degrees Fahrenheit merged together.
+The dataset was collected from different sources with temperature data in degrees Celsius and degrees Fahrenheit merged.
 (If you are wondering, the temperature data is taken from NYC in March 2019.)

 ```python